SMFM Biota#

 Note

 Sometimes the tool takes a few minutes to load.
 Wait until you see the tool’s interface.
-In case the tool fails to load properly, as seen below, please close the tab and repeat the above steps.
+In case the tool fails to load properly (see figure below), close the tab and repeat the aforementioned steps.
 If this does not work, reload SEPAL.

 If none of these steps work, you might need to start another instance.
-Please see Introduction to SEPAL for steps on how to use the terminal to start a higher instance.
-A ‘m4’ instance should be enough.
+Please see Introduction to SEPAL for steps on how to use the terminal to start a higher instance (an m4 instance should be enough).
+(You should see an interface like the one in the following figure.)

 Tip

-Depending on your computer screen size, sometimes the left column will be on top of the content, as seen below:
+Depending on your computer screen size, the left column may appear on top of the content, as seen in the following figure.

-• Keep the zoom level but click outside of the column to hide it.
-Then, to open it again, you will need to click on the three dots located at the top right side.
+• Keep the zoom level, but click outside of the column to hide it.
+To open it again, you will need to select the three dots located in the upper right.

 The first step is to select the parameters for accessing data from ALOS (JAXA).
-The data is delivered in either 1x1 degree tiles or 5x5 degree collections of tile into SEPAL.
+The data is delivered in SEPAL as either 1 x 1 degree tiles or 5 x 5 degree collections of tiles.

-Under Required Inputs you need the define Latitude and Longitude coordinates.
-To do so, click on your point of interest on the map that is shown on the right side - this will be the upper-left coordinate of the tiles.
-The default values are -75 degrees for Longitude and 0 degrees for Latitude.
-For this exercise, we will demonstrate the steps for Tanzania (Latitude -2.54, and Longitude 31.04 - a point in-between the Moyowosi Game Reserve and the Kigosi Game Reserve, next to the border of the Getta and Kigoma regions).
+Under Required inputs, define the latitude and longitude coordinates by clicking on your point of interest on the map that is shown on the right (this will be the upper-left coordinate of the tiles).
+The default values are -75 degrees for longitude and 0 degrees for latitude.

 Note

-The BIOTA tool was designed for woodlands and dry forests as it uses a generic equation to calibrate Gamma0 backscatter to forest AGB developed using forest plot data from Mozambique, Tanzania, and Malawi, in southern Africa.
-For global applicability, the tool supports the calibration of country-specific backscatter-AGB relationships through determined parameters that will be explained later.
+The BIOTA tool was designed for woodlands and dry forests, as it uses a generic equation to calibrate Gamma0 backscatter to forest AGB developed using forest plot data from Malawi, Mozambique and Tanzania in Southern Africa.
+For global applicability, the tool supports the calibration of country-specific, backscatter–AGB relationships through determined parameters, which will be explained later in this article.

-The tool gives you the option to choose either 1x1 or 5x5 degree tile size.
-We will select 1x1 tile size for time purposes.
+The tool gives you the option to choose a size of either a 1 x 1 degree tile or a 5 x 5 degree tile.
+We will select the 1 x 1 tile size.

 Different parameters can be changed here.
-These include the parameters that should be calibrated according to your area of interest and specific forest characteristics.
-Default values are specific to southern African forests.
+These include the parameters that should be calibrated according to your AOI and specific forest characteristics.
+Default values are specific to Southern African forests.

 Parameter